0xCAFEDECAF/VanLiveConnect/README.md

 * Notifications and warnings
 * Satellite Navigation (maps are out of date but it's a nice gimmick 😇)
 * Multiple languages (but some menus and screens are only in English)
+* Setting color theme and brightness
 * Setting format and units

 > 👉 Note: availability will depend on your vehicle's configuration.

-Not yet supported:
-* Setting brightness and contrast

 Will not support:
 * Setting date and time: your smartphone already knows...